johnmartin3387/Super-Car/README.md

 ## Synopsis

-This project scrapes mobile information from http://www.ooyyo.com and displays prices by country, mobile make, mobile model and year with charts.
+This project scrapes mobile informations from http://www.ooyyo.com and displays it on the site.

 ## Technology Stack
 - Django